Tag Archive | antioxidants

 Strawberries prefer sandy loam and must have well-drained soil.
 This is one reason you often see them growing in raised beds.
 Another benefit of raised beds is increased air circulation, which helps prevent diseases from spreading among the plants.

-How To Configure the Beds
+How To Configure Strawberry Beds

 The Matted Row System